North Carolina to Florida Car Shipping (2025 Cost Guide)

 • Additional taxes: If the taxes paid in another state are lower than the taxes owed in Florida, you only need to pay the difference.
 Furthermore, if you can provide evidence that the vehicle was used for at least 6 months outside of Florida prior to registering it in the state, you will be exempt from paying Florida use tax.

-Learn more with our car shipping checklist
+Learn more with our car shipping checklist.

 Transporting your vehicle from North Carolina

-Over 39 million people call North Carolina home.
+More than 39 million people call North Carolina home.
 Nicknamed the Tar Heel State, North Carolina has mild weather year round, however, snow may affect your move in some parts of the state during winter time.

 Transporting your vehicle to Florida

-About 22 million people are living in the Sunshine State of Florida.
+About 22 million people are living in the Sunshine State.
 Severe weather is a common occurrence in Florida, as Florida is the most hurricane-prone state in the US.
 June 1st and November 30 is the time when most hurricanes in Florida occur, the most severe dates lie between August - October.
 Be sure to check your local weather station before your move as Florida is known for its thunderstorms and high levels of precipitation.
 Perhaps plan for a Winter or Springtime move to ensure the safety of your belongings.

 FAQ